-- 21.16 Any party to a decision may apply for judicial review if they believe that the decision taken by the Licensing Authority is: - Illegal that is beyond the powers available to the Licensing Authority - Subject to procedural impropriety or unfairness - which is failure in the process of reaching the decision, such as not observing the 'rules of natural justice'

-- Irrational where a decision is so unreasonable that no sensible person could have reached it (in effect 'perverse' or 'Wednesbury' unreasonable). - 21.17 For an application to succeed, the application must show that: - The applicant has sufficient standing to make that claim - The actions of the reviewed Licensing Authority give grounds for review
+- 21.16 Any party to a decision may apply for judicial review if they believe that the decision taken by the Licensing Authority is: - Illegal that is beyond the powers available to the Licensing Authority - Subject to procedural impropriety or unfairness - which is failure in the process of reaching the decision, such as not observing the 'rules of natural justice' - Irrational where a decision is so unreasonable that no sensible person could have reached it (in effect 'perverse' or 'Wednesbury' unreasonable). - 21.17 For an application to succeed, the application must show that: - The applicant has sufficient standing to make that claim - The actions of the reviewed Licensing Authority give grounds for review reviewed body to do something; a prohibitory order compels it to refrain from doing something; a 'declaration' sets out the court's view on the legality of particular course of action, the applicant can seek an injunction which is, in practice, similar to a mandatory or prohibitory order.

-But the remedy is a discretionary one and the Court may decline judicial review if, for example, it considers that the applicant has an alternative remedy which is more appropriate to
+But the remedy is a discretionary one and the Court may decline judicial review if, for example, it considers that the applicant has an alternative remedy which is more appropriate to pursue, such as right of appeal, or has a private law claim against the defendant.